 The first step in getting your lights working is to understand how they communicate.
-When you are using a trigger with your speedlight, the speedlight actually fires twice.
+When you’re using a trigger with your speedlight, the speedlight actually fires twice.
 The first flash is called the preflash and is used by your camera to gauge the proper exposure.
 This is commonly referred to as through the lens metering, or TTL.
 The second flash is the light that is used during exposure.
 The preflash and flash happen very quickly which means that you may not be able to notice them with the naked eye.

 The reason you may see your strobe fire but not appear in your photograph is because the strobe will most likely have fired at the same time as the speedlights preflash, when it needed to fire in conjunction with the speedlights second flash.
 There are a couple ways to fix this.
 First, you can try setting the trigger to fire the strobe manually.
 This will work in some instances; however, it is still hit or miss.
 If you plan on moving around often, the chances of the infrared beam making it to the strobe is greatly reduced.

-Perhaps the simplest solution to the issue to ditch the infrared triggers altogether and use radio triggers instead.
+Perhaps the simplest solution to the issue is to ditch the infrared triggers altogether and use radio triggers instead.
 This will greatly expand your range of movement in addition to getting perfectly synced light bursts.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: